-$A = A_1 + A_2 + \dots = A_x$ the total drainage area,
+$A = A_1 + A_2 + ... = A_x$ the total drainage area,

-$c_1, c_2, \dots c_x$ are the runoff coefficients for sub-areas, c is the runoff coefficient for use in the formula for the Rational Method.
+$\mathbf{c_1}, \mathbf{c_2}, \dots \mathbf{c_x}$ are the runoff coefficients for sub-areas,

-$A_1, A_2, \dots A_x$ are the areas of land cover or land use that correspond to the runoff coefficient $c_1, c_2, \dots$ and $c_x$ respectively, and c).
-The runoff coefficient " $\mathbf{c}$ " shall be determined using the "land use" when using the rational formula to compute the peak discharges within or from specific sites and developments.
+A_1 , A_2 , ...
+A_x are the areas of land cover or land use that correspond to the runoff coefficient c_1 , c_2 , ... and c_x respectively, and

-d).
-Referring to Tables C-2 and C-3 in Appendix C, the runoff coefficient "c" may be determined from the "land use" when using the rational formula to compute the peak discharge from more than one site or development.
+- c is the runoff coefficient for use in the formula for the Rational Method. - c) The runoff coefficient "c" shall be determined using the "land use" when using the rational formula to compute the peak discharges within or from specific sites and developments. - d) Referring to Tables C-2 and C-3 in Appendix C, the runoff coefficient "c" may be determined from the "land use" when using the rational formula to compute the peak discharge from more than one site or development.

-(3).
-Time of Concentration
+(3) Time of Concentration

-a) Principles --Time of Concentration ( $t_c$ ) is the theoretical time required for a drop of rain to travel from the most hydraulically remote point in a Design Drainage Area to a point where storm flow is to be determined (the point of calculation).
+a) Principles --Time of Concentration (t_c) is the theoretical time required for a drop of rain to travel from the most hydraulically remote point in a Design Drainage Area to a point where storm flow is to be determined (the point of calculation).
 Assuming rainfall is uniform over time and uniform on the watershed, the time of concentration is the first moment when the entire Design Drainage Area is contributing to the runoff at the point of calculation, because during that time all other parts of the Design Drainage Area will also be contributing flow to that point.
 This is fundamental to estimating total flow at the point of calculation based on the assumption of uniform rainfall over time, as accomplished using the Rational Method.

-SECTION V
+Hydrograph Peak

-- Hydrograph Peak When used within computations using shaped unit hydrographs, the time of concentration is used (usually indirectly) to determine the timing of the peak of the hydrograph in relation to the beginning of the storm event. - Watershed Factors The length of time will depend on several characteristics of the Design Drainage Area.
+When used within computations using shaped unit hydrographs, the time of concentration is used (usually indirectly) to determine the timing of the peak of the hydrograph in relation to the beginning of the storm event.

+Watershed Factors

+The length of time will depend on several characteristics of the Design Drainage Area.
 Slope, ground cover, degree of concentration, and the antecedent moisture content of the soil are principle among these.
 When such characteristics are not entirely uniform it is necessary to assess the composite effects of differing characteristics found in parts of the Design Drainage Area.
 Because hydraulic equations are rarely linear in nature, the averaging of characteristics, such as slope, can readily create inaccuracies.
+Likewise, multiple variations in characteristics of the Design Drainage Area can cause compounding of inaccuracies, thus generating unreliable results.

+Segment Analyses

-Likewise, multiple variations in characteristics of the Design Drainage Area can cause compounding of inaccuracies, thus generating unreliable results. - Segment Analyses In order to ensure accurate results, each segment having different characteristics must be calculated independently, and the resulting times then added to obtain the overall time of concentration ( $T_c$ ).
+In order to ensure accurate results, each segment having different characteristics must be calculated independently, and the resulting times then added to obtain the overall time of concentration (T_c).
 The time of concentration should be determined for each segment of significantly differing slope, surface roughness, and/or cross sectional area.
-Values of velocity (v) for determining ( $t_c$ ) for each segment are given in Table C-4 in Appendix C. The time needed for runoff to flow through each of these segments is known as Travel Time ( $T_t$ ). - Flow Characteristics To expedite these calculations, formulas have been developed to estimate travel time by factoring out certain variables from the basic hydraulic equations.
+Values of velocity (\mathbf{v}) for determining (\mathbf{t}c) for each segment are given in Table C-4 in Appendix C. The time needed for runoff to flow through each of these segments is known as Travel Time (\mathbf{T}t).

+Flow Characteristics

+To expedite these calculations, formulas have been developed to estimate travel time by factoring out certain variables from the basic hydraulic equations.
 Some are assumed to be effective for the initial sheet flow state where the runoff is spread very thinly over a relatively wide area.
 Some equations are applied to a condition known as 'shallow concentrated flow' in which the runoff is not in a uniform sheet, but is concentrated in an irregular manner not allowing determination of flow cross sections.
 Where flow is channelized in a reasonably uniform manner allowing use of cross section information, Manning's Equation is normally used to determine velocity, and thus time of travel.